aisamanra/s-cargot/README.md

 9
 ~~~~

-If you are using GHC 7.10, several of these will be powerful
-bidirectional pattern synonyms that allow both constructing and
-pattern-matching on s-expressions in non-trivial ways:
+If you are using GHC 7.10 or later, several of these will be powerful bidirectional pattern synonyms that allow both constructing and pattern-matching on s-expressions in non-trivial ways:

 ~~~~.haskell
 >>> import Data.SCargot.Repr.Basic